connor4flynn/Food-Access-Using-ArcGIS/README.md

 # Food-Access-Using-ArcGIS
-Comprehensive data analytics project identifying factorsinfluencing residents' access to grocery stores or other food sources without a car and identifying neighborhoods or areas of Charlotte that face limited access to a grocery store.
+Comprehensive data analytics project identifying factors influencing residents' access to grocery stores or other food sources without a car and identifying neighborhoods or areas of Charlotte that face limited access to a grocery store.
 Using ArcGIS, analyzed spatial patterns and Charlotte's infrastructure.
 Cleaned, manipulated, and combined data using Python, and created a binary classification